 Paternal leave (očetovsko nadomestilo): contributory.
-The benefit has slightly changed in September 2014.
+The benefit was slightly changed in September 2014.
 It lasts 90 days.
 Before September 2014 fathers were obliged to use at least 15 days during the maternal leave, while the rest of the 75 days could be used until a child's age of eight.
-After the change fathers were obliged to use at least 15 days in 6 months after the birth (or

-12 in some special cases), while the rest of the 75 days could be used until a child's age of three.
+After the change fathers were obliged to use at least 15 days in 6 months after the birth (or 12 in some special cases), while the rest of the 75 days could be used until a child's age of three.
 During the first 15 days of the paternal leave, the father was entitled to 100% wage compensation, while for the rest of the 75 days only the social security contributions based on the minimum wage were paid.
-It is subject to income tax.
-Since 1st January 2016 the fathers are entitled to 70 days of paternal leave; fathers are obliged to use at least 15 days during the maternal leave and 5 days after the parental leave is finished while the rest of the 50 days can be used until a child's age of three.
-During the first 20 days of the paternal leave, the father is entitled to 100% wage compensation, while for the rest of the 50 days only the social security contributions based on the minimum wage are paid.
+Since 2016 the fathers were entitled to 70 days of paternal leave; fathers were obliged to use at least 15 days during the maternal leave and 5 days after the parental leave is finished while the rest of the 50 days could be used until a child's age of three.
+During the first 20 days of the paternal leave, the father was entitled to 100% wage compensation, while for the rest of the 50 days only the social security contributions based on the minimum wage were paid.
+Since January 2017, fathers have been entitled to 25 days of fully compensated paternal leave (15 days should be used in six months after the birth and 10 days until the end of the child's first grade of primary school) and 25 days of unpaid leave which can be used until a child's age of three.
+The benefit is subject to income tax.

 Old age pension (starostna pokojnina): contributory.
-The pension is calculated as a percentage of the pension base, which is simply the best consecutive 22-years average of net wages (19 in 2013, 20 in 2014, 21 in 2015 and 22 in 2016).
+The pension is calculated as a percentage of the pension base, which is simply the best consecutive 23-years average of net.
 This period is gradually increasing to 24 years in 2018.
 The pension is then computed using this pension base, accrual rates and the pension qualifying period.
 Net pension is subject to income tax, but due pensioners tax credit and seniors tax allowance most of pensions remain untaxed.

 Survivor pension (družinska pokojnina): contributory.
 Pensions are granted to family members of the deceased.
 Except for the spouse, which does not have to fulfil this condition, it is required for the other members that they were dependent on the income of the deceased.
-The spouse can receive a widow's pension, provided an age criterion is met (53.5 in 2013, 54 in 2014, 54.5 in 2015, 55 in 2016 and a half of year more every year up to 58 years in 2022); if the spouse was not an insured person, he/she could obtain a widow's pension 5 years before the above mentioned age (from 48 in 2007-2017 up to 53 years in 2022).
+The spouse can receive a widow's pension, provided an age criterion is met (55.5 in 2017 and a half of year more every year up to 58 years in 2022); if the spouse was not an insured person, he/she could obtain a widow's pension 5 years before the above mentioned age (from 48 in 2007-2017 up to 53 years in 2022).
 Children can receive a survivor's pension up to the age of 26, provided they annually submit an attestation of school attendance.
 As a general rule, the amount of survivors' pension is dependent on the invalidity pension the deceased would have received or the pension if the deceased had been retired, potential beneficiaries and their sources of income.
 Survivor pension is subject to income tax.
 Same rules are in force as for old age pensions, except considering the number of beneficiaries.